swch/strivve-docs-nextjs/src/pages/resources/credentials/index.md

 All Payment Credential types, including SAD and PII, **must** be protected per PCI-DSS controls.
 Merchant Credentials are not a concept that exists within PCI compliance.
 They are very sensitive information and it is incumbent upon Strivve to securely store them at or above PCI-DSS compliance mechanisms.
-This is necessary to ensure cardholder trust with the partner and transitively Strivve is not compromised.
-Strive has designed and implemented a system that maintains both PCI SAD and Merchant Credentials with security mechanisms more stringent than PCI-DSS controls require.
+This is necessary to ensure cardholder trust with the partner and, transitively, Strivve is not compromised.
+Strivve has designed and implemented a system that maintains both PCI SAD and Merchant Credentials with security mechanisms more stringent than PCI-DSS controls require.